Ron Wyden: Patriot Act

-Wyden joined the Senate Intelligence Committee in January 2001, and voted for the Patriot Act following 9/11.
+Wyden joined the Senate Intelligence Committee in January 2001, and voted for the Patriot Act following the September 11 attacks.
 In 2006, he was one of 10 senators to vote against reauthorizing the Patriot Act.

 In 2011, with the expiration of the Patriot Act approaching and efforts to reauthorize it intensifying, Wyden and Merkley sharply criticized the rush to pass the bill.
 Wyden said on the Senate floor, "The Patriot Act was passed a decade ago during a period of understandable fear.
 Now is the time to revisit this, revisit it and ensure that a better job is done of striking that balance between fighting terror and protecting individual liberty."
 Wyden and Merkley expressed particular concern about a provision of current law allowing law enforcement authorities to collect "a vast array of business records, emails, phone numbers, [and] even DNA from anyone deemed 'relevant' to an investigation."
 Wyden offered an amendment to reform the "business-records provision" of the Patriot Act, which he views as being used in an abusive and secret way.

 In a Senate speech two days later, Wyden sharply criticized the use of Patriot Act, saying: "The fact is that anyone can read the plain text of the Patriot Act, and yet many members of Congress have no idea how the law is being secretly interpreted by the executive branch, because that interpretation is classified.
 It's almost as if there were two Patriot Acts, and many members of Congress have not read the one that matters.
 Our constituents, of course, are totally in the dark.
 Members of the public have no access to the secret legal interpretations, so they have no idea what their government believes the law actually means.